ovhlabs/knowledge-base/en/_posts/2015-02-07-how-to-use-S3QL-with-runabove.markdown

 ## A container to hold the file system

-S3QL assumes you already has a working container.
+S3QL assumes you already have a working container.
 You can follow tutorials on Runabove Knowledge Base to create new container, e.g. [this one](https://community.runabove.com/kb/en/object-storage/upload-your-first-object-inside-swift.html).

 # 2. Usage

-Initialize the file system and associate it with your chosen container using keystore (v2) authentication
+Initialize the file system and associate it with your chosen container using keystone (v2) authentication

 ```
 mkfs.s3ql swiftks://auth.runabove.io/<region name>:<container name>